15 Must Try Street Foods In The Philippines

 4. Grilled meats

-A variety of noodle dishes are available from many stalls on the street.
+A variety of noodle dishes are available from many stalls, being a very common Filipino street food.
 Shrimp, chicken, vegetables, you choose!
-Inexpensive and filling – perfect for those travelling on a budget!
+Inexpensive and filling – perfect for those traveling on a budget!

 This is a soup cooked with tamarind which typically gives the dish a strong and sour flavour.
-It was not our favourite food but seems to be very popular among Filipinos!
+It was not our favourite item but seems to be a very popular Filipino street food!
 The soup shown in the picture is bangus (milkfish) sinigang which Michelle had for breakfast one day.
 Nikki’s pancit was a better breakfast idea.

-It is difficult to describe Halo-halo exactly since different vendors all seem to make their own version of it.
-The best we can come up with is crushed ice covered in sweet condensed milk to which several ingredients are added.
-The unlikely ingredients may be sweetcorn, beans, cooked pasta, coconut, jelly and fruits.
-Sometimes it is topped up with a ball of icecream and caramel sauce but the versions seems to depend a lot on what is available.
-Though it may sound like a rather weird concoction, we kind of became addicted to the dessert and often had skipped lunch in favour of one (or more) Halo-halo.
-Definitely one of the street foods in the Philippines that you must try at least once!
+Halo-halo is sometimes topped up with a ball of ice-cream and caramel sauce, but the versions seems to depend a lot on what is available.
+Though it may sound like a rather weird concoction, we quickly became addicted to the dessert and often had skipped lunch in favour of one (or more) halo-halo.
+Definitely one of the street foods in the Philippines that you should try at least once!

 8. Mango with chilli/vinegar/salt

-We first tasted mango with chilli in Baguio when we thought that we were just purchasing plain mango slices.
+We first tasted mango with chilli in Baguio, when we thought that we were just purchasing plain mango slices.
 The combination of spicy chilli and sweet mango surprised us so much that we just had to get some more!
-From then on, mango with chilli became a staple snack throughout our stay in the Philippines.
+From then on, mango with chilli became a staple snack, one of our favourite street foods in the Philippines!